 Of the countless challenges we face each day, it’s easy to take drinking enough water for granted.
 What are the health benefits of drinking the right amount of water?

-If drinking water is always to hand, we can simply have some when we feel thirsty.
+A guide to water and health, if drinking water is always to hand, we can simply have some when we feel thirsty.
 However, it isn’t always this easy.